 With only five pages dedicated to how the game works, the rest of the mag shares Late Night’s VERY nineties kind of humour: personal ads like “looking for fun? dress up in a chicken suit and go to the central station at 4 AM”, news about canned tuna that makes one change sex, fake interviews to scientists and weirdos and, naturally, offensive jokes on everything under the sun.

-Even though LNSTS ended up being quickly forgotten, it received surprisingly enthusiastic reviews at the time, with The Games Machine giving it a 89 out of 100 [more than Nippon Safes Inc!] saying:
+Even though LNSTS soon ended up in the bargain bin, it received surprisingly enthusiastic reviews at the time, with The Games Machine giving it a 89 out of 100 [more than Nippon Safes Inc!] saying:

 At first it seemed to us another senseless title […] but I would highly recommend it, not only it is very fun, it also lasts a very long time, becoming more and more intriguing and exciting!